Do I have to register as a member to participate?

 Every participant (girl or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA.
 GSUSA membership dues are valid for one year.
 Membership dues are sent by the council to GSUSA; no portion of the dues stays with the council.
 Membership dues may not be transferred to another member and are not refundable.

 How can my girl become a Girl Scout member?

-She registers through her local Girl Scout council.
-You may register her at girlscoutsnyc.org/join or attend a recruitment event in your area/school.
+Girls register through her local Girl Scout council.
+You may register her at girlscoutsnyc.org/join, or attend a recruitment event in your area/school.
 If you find a placement online, you will be contacted by a volunteer who will work to register your daughter and link her to the appropriate troop on how she would like to participate.
 If you are unable to find a troop online, please contact us.

 How much does it cost to be a Girl Scout?

 Membership dues for all Girl Scouts are $25 annually.
 This entire amount goes to the national organization (GSUSA) and pays for accident insurance, program development and resources.
 Troops may also charge dues.
 Each troop decides how much and how often troop dues are collected.
 This money stays with the troop to pay for program supplies, activities, trips, and recognitions.

 Can my girl become a Girl Scout without being part of a troop?

 There are many ways girls can take part in Girl Scouting.
 Depending on their free time and interests, they can register individually for camp and other programs without joining a troop.
 If a girl registers individually, she may want to take part in one or two group events, like camp or a council-wide event.